kevinkarelse/tutorspace-client-group-cput/README.md

 # tutor-space-online-platform-wordpress

-Online platfiorm for tutors to advertise their services, and for students to find these tutors and/or create posts looking a tutor for a specific subject.
+    - Online platfiorm for tutors to advertise their services, and for students to find these tutors and/or create posts looking a tutor for a specific subject.
 Limited to tertiary institution students

-# Intial Commit - 01-06-21 - Justin Jenecke

-    - created folder structure
-    - Created template pages for each section
-    - linked pages to theme stylesheet
-    - added initial layout structure for pages
-    - added nav element
-# First Commit - 03-06-21 - Sihle Jijana

-    - Created the tutor services block on home page -Added the services offered by tutors
-        -Added a button linking to the tutors page -Added an image

-# First Commit - 06-06-21 - Gaynor Jantjies

-    - Created the student services block on home page -Added the view list description
-        -Added a button linking to the student page -Added an image
+# Stack change 25-July-21 - Project was changed from PHP web application to static website

+    - Project was changed from a web application to a static website, as the server-side code will be built as a separate application, instead of being integrated with the website.

+    - Reason for this is so frontend and backend code can be segregated, as they will have two different teams working on them simultaneously.